 Kasio Kembo Mida Jr. (2000) is an Assistant Attorney General, Department of Justice, for the Federated States of Micronesia.
 He graduated from Thomas M. Cooley Law School, where he was elected Managing Editor of the school’s Law Review.

-Paul Moss (2007) is pursuing his M.A. degree in the Environment and Community graduate program at HSU.
+Paul Moss (2007) pursued his M.A. degree in the Environment and Community graduate program at HSU.

 Manolo Platin (2005) was appointed by the Governor as special assistant and legislative analyst for the Office of the Insurance Advisor in January 2007.
-He analyzes legislation affecting insurance, probate and workers’ compensation, and assists the Director with special projects including catastrophe planning and mitigation.
+In the time since, he has been a Legislative Advocate for both Blue Shield and the Personal Insurance Federation of California.

 Mathew Savage (2002) works as a GIS Developer for CH2M HILL.
 He resides in Colorado Springs, Colorado.

 Melissa Scolari (2002) is a deputy legislative counsel for the State of California.
 She focuses on issues relating to natural resources, education, wildlife and agriculture, harbors and navigation, hazardous materials, and public safety.
-Prior to becoming a deputy legislative counsel, Melissa was the Senior Legislative Aide for Assemblywoman Carol Liu, working on issues pertaining to women and children, the environment, water quality and privacy.
+Prior to becoming a deputy legislative counsel, Melissa was the Senior Legislative Aide for Assemblywoman Carol Liu, where she managed various projects pertaining to women and children, the environment, water quality and privacy.
 She was the Panetta intern in Washington D.C. in 2001.

 Delia Sharpe (2001) is Directing Attorney in California Indian Legal Services’ Eureka office.
 She received her J.D. from the New College of California School of Law.
 During law school, she also interned at the Ella Baker Center for Human Rights.

-Natalie Soder (2004) just received an M.A. in Sociology from HSU.
-Her thesis, “Community Currency: An Approach to Economic Sustainability in our Local Bioregion” was recently published in the International Journal of Community Currency Research.
+Natalie Soder (2004) received an M.A. in Sociology from HSU in 2008.
+Her thesis, “Community Currency: An Approach to Economic Sustainability in our Local Bioregion,” was published in the International Journal of Community Currency Research.
 She is currently a Social Worker for the Humboldt County Department of Health and Human Services.

 Steven Steward (2002) is a policy associate for the American Public Human Services Association, representing state welfare administrators to Congress and the Administration.
 Previously, he worked for the Office of Congressmember Brad Sherman.
-He is also attending law school at Catholic University of America, Columbus School of Law.
-Steven lives in Washington, D.C.
+He earned his J.D. at Catholic University of America, Columbus School of Law.

 Sean D. Thueson (2000) is an attorney with Holland and Hart in Las Vegas.
 He earned his J.D. from the University of Wyoming.